 “Important long rifle.
 Museum quality.
 Decorated patch box.
 Heavily engraved silver inlay with American eagle.
 Name engraved Jn Small Vincennes.”

 Nancy set down her coffee and called to her husband Dan.
-As former auctioneers, they well knew of John Small and his role in the history of Vincennes.
+As former auctioneers, they well knew of first sheriff John Small and his role the history of Vincennes.
 She knew of the Clark and Vigo rifles, which both had this same engraved signature.
 She looked at the date.
 The auction was set to take place in just a few days.
 Nancy and Dan got to the phones.

+Many of the old families of Vincennes can trace their lines to the earliest settlers of the frontier town first established by French traders in 1732.
+Some of the families are descended from George Rogers Clark’s “Long Knives”—those frontiersmen who captured Vincennes’ Fort Sackville from the British in 1779.
 The families took the Schuckman’s calls, as did civic and business leaders in Vincennes, and the Grouseland Foundation, conservators of Harrison’s Grouseland home.
 When told of a John Small rifle, stranded in a distant state and up for auction, they rallied in support.

 When the hammer fell at auction the following week, the representatives of Vincennes had come out with the high bid.
 When congratulated and asked what they planned to do with the rifle, Dan Schuckman said, “We’re taking it home.
 To Vincennes.”
 The crowd erupted in applause.